zognin/tp/docs/DeveloperGuide.md

     1. Prerequisites: Client bookmarks list shows at least 1 client and at most 3 clients.
     1. Test case: `edit-c 1 cn/Marcus Goh ce/marcusg@gmail.com`
        <br>Expected: First client in the client bookmarks list is edited to have the name 'Marcus Goh' and email
        'marcusg@gmail.com'.
 Its position in the client bookmarks list may change.
-Details of the edited client is shown in the result display box.
+Details of the edited client are shown in the result display box.
     1. Test case: `edit-c 1 ca/333, Serangoon North Ave 1`
        <br>Expected: First client in the client bookmarks list is edited to have the address '333, Serangoon North Ave 1'.